mcuteangel/Nama/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our [Contributing Guide](CONTRIBUTING.md) for details.
+Please see our development workflow below for details.

 ### Development Workflow